arangodb/arangojs/docs/Drivers/JS/Reference/Collection/SimpleQueries.md

 ## collection.replaceByExample

-`async collection.replaceByExample(example, newValue, options?): SimpleQueryReplaceByExampleResult`
+`async collection.replaceByExample(example, newValue, options?): object`

 Replaces all documents in the collection matching the given _example_ with the given _newValue_.